gianghta/Flask-Card/README.md

 **Flask Card** is a personal project for my own good.
 I made it as a way to memorize critical Computer Science concepts.
 The app supports markdown and has a testing mode to keep track of number of right/wrong questions from last test.

+## Usage

+- Create an account and log in to dashboard
+- Create/Update and Delete different flashcard collections in dashboard
+- Flashcard has corresponding category.
+Delete category delete all collections under it
+- Each collection has a dashboard of flashcards for CRUD operation on them
+- Each flashcard can be either text or markdown
+- A preview mode that check on user's understanding and memorization on the subject
+- Profile page is used to account related.

 ## Getting started

 1. Ensure [Docker](https://www.docker.com) is installed and running